 To fully understand the benefits of LifeFlow, you need to see it in action.
 One example of the impact that LifeFlow made in our emergency department was with a one-year-old infant who came in emergently with fever and respiratory distress.
 Upon presentation this patient had a temperature of 100F, a heartrate of 210, and a blood pressure of 75/40.
 The patient’s mother stated he had received vaccinations two days prior and had a low-grade fever but started shaking and turned blue this morning.
 At first the differential consisted of SVT vs sepsis, so we gave a 10mL/kg fluid bolus to see if it improved the patient’s heartrate.
 The initial push-pull bolus only dropped the heart rate by 2-3 beats, so the physician assumed the patient had SVT.
 After two unsuccessful attempts to convert the patient’s rhythm and consultation with the PICU team, it was decided to administer another fluid bolus to the patient using the LifeFlow.
 In using LifeFlow, we were able to administer 60mL/kg of fluid in less than 5 minutes.
 With every other pull of the trigger you could watch the patient’s heartrate drop by 5-10 beats.
 By the time the fluid was in, the patient was calm, his color was improved, and his resting heartrate was 175.
 Moreover, since it was so easy to set up and administer the fluid bolus using LifeFlow, other nurses were able to obtain IV access and administer antibiotics rather than assist with the fluid administration.
 It was truly amazing.
 Since then staff have sung the praises of the LifeFlow to anyone who will listen.
 In the end it does live up to its name… LIFEFlow is a LIFE-saver!

 Note: The information reported here is the opinion of the hospital/author and has not been independently confirmed by 410 Medical.
-Please see Publications & Resources for a list of LifeFlow publications or How it Works for a LifeFlow video tutorial.
+For more reference please see LifeFlow Publications or How it Works for a LifeFlow video tutorial.